Xochitl Gomez

-Xochitl Gomez (/ˈsoʊtʃi/ SOH-chee; born April 29, 2006) is an American actress.
+Xochitl Gomez-Deines (/ˈsoʊtʃi/ SOH-chee; born April 29, 2006) is an American actress.
 She began acting at age five, performing in local musical theater productions and student films.
 Gomez made her professional debut in 2018 in Raven's Home.
 She starred in the first season of the Netflix comedy series The Baby-Sitters Club (2020), and gained wider recognition for playing America Chavez in the Marvel Cinematic Universe film Doctor Strange in the Multiverse of Madness (2022).
 In 2023, she won season 32 of Dancing with the Stars.

 Early life

-Xochitl Fiona Gomez-Deines was born on April 29, 2006, in Los Angeles, California.
+Xochitl Gomez-Deines was born on April 29, 2006, in Los Angeles, California.
 Both of her parents are of Mexican descent; her mother is a set decorator for feature films, while her father is a construction worker from Morelos.
 She was raised in Hollywood, and moved to Echo Park at age five.
 She grew up with "a lot of Mexican influences" since her friends and babysitter were also Mexican, and her parents spoke Spanish at home.
 Gomez stated that she feels she has "lived in both worlds and that has shaped who [she is] as a person."
 She has attended public school her entire life.

 Gomez took her first musical theater class at age five and began acting in a local production of The Little Mermaid.
 Gomez continued with musical theater until she was 12 years old, performing in 22 full-length musicals.
 She also acted in student films.
 Gomez has cited musical theater as a reason she is passionate about acting.
 Jennifer Lawrence's performance as Katniss Everdeen in The Hunger Games film series inspired her to pursue a professional acting career.
 Gomez attended auditions around Los Angeles every day after school for several hours.
 At times, she would attend four or five daily, an experience she found "crazy."
 Gomez secured her first parts in commercials at age ten.
 She found it difficult to book roles because "you would have to be the younger version of an actor or the kid of a famous actor," but she did not resemble any actors.
 However, Gomez felt her performances in student films helped people notice her talent.
-She began studying martial arts, including wushu, at the age of 11 to bolster her acting resume.
+She began studying martial arts, including kung fu, at the age of 11 to bolster her acting resume.